filedesless/HashChecker/README.md

 CHANGELOG
 =========
+>2015-05-22
+* Cleaned up a bit
+* Changed UI
+* Repaired broken publisher's option

+>2015-05-21
+* Some small changes, nothing major
+* Except an almost complete rewrite of the shit.
+* Ho, and main.cs is kill.

 >2015-02-03
 * Refixed the same hashing problem (lost between two commits?)

 >2015-01-06:
 * Release V1.01 is out